LoginRadius/engineering-portal/content/blog/react-state-management/index.md

 Please see the following examples of some react hooks as follows:
 ##### What is useState and its use

-`useState` is a Hook that lets you add React state to function components.
+`useState` is a Hook that Let's you add React state to function components.
 Example:
 Declaring a State Variable in class and initialize count state with 0 by setting this.state  to {count:0}.